 A detailed bus system structural analysis was performed on the 138kV operating bus at Crystal Substation.
 The existing FPL design uses a standard strength insulator.
-After the addition of the EMPP generation, the structural strength of this insulator is exceeded during fault conditions.
+After the addition of the generation at MEC, the structural strength of this insulator is exceeded during fault conditions.
 The bus system at Crystal Substation can be brought up to FPL specifications by replacing eighteen (18)-overstressed locations in the long bus spans with high strength insulators.

-Construct Midway - EMPP 500 kV Line – FPL will install one 3-pole dead end structure within the existing R/W of the Midway-Poinsett 500 kV line.
+Construct Midway - MEC 500 kV Line – FPL will install one 3-pole dead end structure within the existing R/W of the Midway-Poinsett 500 kV line.
 This structure will consist of three (3) 160 foot, 2-piece concrete poles with three existing 1272 MCM ACSR conductors per phase and one existing 3/8 galvanized steel Overhead Ground Wire (OHGW) terminated on the east face of the south poles.
 The structures will include polymer post jumper supports and the required guys and anchors.
 A new .602 Optical Fiber Overhead Ground Wire (OPGW) will dead end on the east face of the north pole and be installed from this deadend structure to the Midway Substation AF-6 transmission pull off structure.
 A fiber optic splice cabinet will be installed on the north pole of the new structure and on the existing AF-6 structure at Midway Substation for connection to the Protection & Control equipment.
-EMPP will extend from their facility the 500kV substation bus and one fiber optic cable to the new splice cabinet on the north pole deadend structure.
-The fiber optic cable will be spliced at the cabinet by EMPP.
+Customer will extend from Facility the 500kV switchyard bus and one fiber optic cable to the new splice cabinet on the north pole deadend structure.
+The fiber optic cable will be spliced at the cabinet byCustomer.
 FPL will install jumpers down from the deadend structure to the new bus.
-FPL’s transmission estimate is based on EMPP clearing their site including the extension into the transmission R/W so that there are no obstructions for access or construction.
+FPL’s transmission estimate is based on Customer clearing site including the extension into the transmission R/W so that there are no obstructions for access or construction.

-Construct Poinsett – EMPP 500 kV Line – FPL will install one 3-pole dead end structure within the existing R/W of the Midway Poinsett 500 kV Line.
+Construct Poinsett – MEC 500 kV Line – FPL will install one 3-pole dead end structure within the existing R/W of the Midway Poinsett 500 kV Line.
 This structure will consist of three (3) 160 foot, 2-piece concrete poles with three existing 1272 MCM ACSR conductors per phase (4605A minimum) and two existing 3/8 galvanized steel Overhead Ground Wires (OHGW) terminated on the west face of the poles.
 The structure will include polymer post jumper supports and the required guys and anchors.
-EMPP will extend from their facility the 500kV substation bus to this new deadend structure within the FPL R/W. FPL will install jumpers down from the deadend structure to the new bus.
+Customer will extend from Facility the 500kV switchyard bus to this new deadend structure within the FPL R/W. FPL will install jumpers down from the deadend structure to the new bus.

-OHGW Improvements Due to Fault Current – FPL will replace the OHGW from EMPP back to Midway substation.
+OHGW Improvements Due to Fault Current – FPL will replace the OHGW from MEC back to Midway substation.
 In addition, FPL will install a separate OHGW line consisting of four (4) concrete poles and anchors from the west deadend structure (towards Poinsett) to the first steel pole west of the pulloff.
 This is required to reduce the fault current.

-Fiber Optic Cables – There are no fiber optic cable conflicts on the line sections that will be impacted by the interconnection with EMPP at Midway or Poinsett substations or along the 500kV corridor.
+Fiber Optic Cables – There are no fiber optic cable conflicts on the line sections that will be impacted by the interconnection with MEC at Midway or Poinsett substations or along the 500kV corridor.
 However, two new separate fiber optic paths for protective relaying will be installed back to Midway Substation.
 One in the OHGW (OPGW) along the selected transmission route as noted above and the other underground in a separate route to be determined later.

 Supplemental Terms and Conditions:

-The design and construction of the EMPP facility and switchyard is the responsibility of EMPP.
+The design and construction of MEC including the portion of FPL’s Interconnection Facilities switchyard is the responsibility of MEC.
 This includes the six (6) 500kV metering instrument transformers, and the 500kV bus extensions to the FPL deadends in the transmission corridor.

 Cost Responsibility